Mahabharata: In film and television

+A Zee TV television series aired from 26 October 2001 to 26 July 2002 and starred Siraj Mustafa Khan as Krishna and Suneel Mattoo as Yudhishthira.

 Uncompleted projects on the Mahābhārata include one by Rajkumar Santoshi, and a theatrical adaptation planned by Satyajit Ray.

+Other adaptations

+The Mahabharata was adapted by the BBC into a nine-part radio drama entitled Mahabharata Now.
+The action is instead updated to modern-day India and, thus, hinges its action less on the fate of an entire kingdom but instead that of a massive conglomerate company.

 In folk culture

 Every year in the Garhwal region of Uttarakhand, villagers perform the Pandav Lila, a ritual re-enactment of episodes from the Mahabharata through dancing, singing, and recitation.
 The lila is a cultural highlight of the year and is usually performed between November and February.
 Folk instruments of the region, dhol, damau and two long trumpets bhankore, accompany the action.
-The actors, who are amateurs not pr, professionals, often break into a spontaneous dance when they are "possessed" by the spirits of their characters.
+The amateur actors often break into a spontaneous dance when they are "possessed" by the spirits of the figures of the Mahabharata.